 The muscular dystrophies (MDs) are a group of inherited disorders characterised by progressive muscle wasting and weakness.
-Becker's muscular dystrophy (BMD) is similar to the more common muscular dystrophy, known as Duchenne muscular dystrophy (DMD), but the clinical course is milder.
+Becker's muscular dystrophy (BMD) is similar to the more common muscular dystrophy - Duchenne muscular dystrophy (DMD) - but the clinical course is milder.
 As with DMD, there is muscle wasting and weakness which is mainly proximal.
-Generally, walking difficulties begin after age 16.
+Generally, walking difficulties begin after the age of 16.

 Female carriers of BMD may be affected, either by some degree of muscle weakness and/or by cardiomyopathy.

 The incidence is about 1 in 17,000 live births (about one fifth of DMD incidence).
 BMD is caused by abnormalities of the dystrophin gene, which is responsible for the muscle protein dystrophin.
 In BMD, abnormal but only partly functional dystrophin is produced (cf DMD, where dystrophin is lacking).